 State power line locating services only locate underground lines owned by the utility.
-Member-owned underground lines (most often from the transformer to the home) are not included in this service.
-A member must call a private locating service.
+To have utility-owned underground lines located, please contact three working days in advance:

-In Minnesota call Gopher State One Call 48 hours before you dig.
-It's the law.
-1-800-252-1166 Gopher State One Call will arrange to locate underground facilities such as electric, gas, telephone, etc.
+Call 811 or 800-252-1166 or visit http://www.gopherstateonecall.org.
+Gopher State One Call will arrange to locate underground facilities such as electric, gas, telephone, etc.

 Reading Locator Flags

 Locator flags are placed within paint marks.
 If you find flags outside the borders of locator markings, someone may have tampered with them.
 Contact us right away.
-The following charts explain the various meanings of locator flags for your reference.
+The following chart explains the various meanings of locator flags.

 - Vacuum excavators can be used safely to expose buried utilities without harming them.
-Just make sure the operator is trained to use this specific equipment.
+Just make sure the operator is trained properly.

 - Never use pointed shovels or tools.
 Use a blunt-nosed shovel to loosen dirt and a regular shovel to remove it.
 Dig at an angle so the shovel is parallel to the underground utility.